Mhmd7syn/CodeAlpha-Internship/README.md

 # CodeAlpha-Internship
 This repository, named "CodeAlpha-Internship" encompasses three distinct projects developed using the Qt framework and C++ programming language.
 Each project demonstrates versatility and proficiency in different aspects of software development.

-*Note: You Can Use the executable files to setup the programs or use the source code

 *Projects:
 1- Number Guessing Game: